Pareto Low-Rank Adapters: Efficient Multi-Task Learning with Preferences: Related Work

-\paragraph{Paremeter-Efficient Fine-Tuning} Parameter-efficient fine-tuning strategies have significantly advanced the adaptation of large pre-trained models to specific tasks without extensive re-training. \citet{aghajanyan-etal-2021-intrinsic} showed that fine-tuning pre-trained models occurs in low-dimensional subspaces and multiple works have algorithms that operate on such subspaces to endow the pre-trained models with new capabilities.
-Prompt Tuning \citep{lester2021power} utilizes trainable vectors to guide the model’s predictions, while Prefix Tuning \citep{li-liang-2021-prefix}, employs trainable prefixes to adjust the transformer's attention mechanisms. \citep{houlsby2019parameter} inserted small trainable modules between pre-trained model layers while \citep{ben-zaken-etal-2022-bitfit} demonstrated that fine-tuning even minimal parameters, specifically bias terms, can be effective. \citet{hu2022lora} proposed fine-tuning only a low-rank decomposition of each layer's weight matrix, reducing computational and memory costs.
-This sparked a series of methodologies; LoRAHub \citep{huang2023lorahub} allows the composition if multiple LoRA modules trained on different tasks, \citep{valipour-etal-2023-dylora} dynamically adjusting the rank of each layer's decomposition , \citep{kopiczko2024vera} reduces the memory overhead by sharing random low-rank matrices across layers and optimizing only small scaling vectors.
-Compared to this class of methods, we employ low-rank adapters throughout training and not as a fine-tuning mechanism and towards efficiently approximating the Pareto Front, instead of optimizing over a single objective.
+\textbf{Paremeter-Efficient Fine-Tuning} (PEFT) strategies \citep{lester-etal-2021-power,li-liang-2021-prefix,houlsby2019parameter} have advanced the adaptation of pre-trained models to specific tasks without extensive re-training.
+Fine-tuning pre-trained models occurs in low-dimensional subspaces \citep{aghajanyan-etal-2021-intrinsic}, and \citet{hu2022lora} proposed fine-tuning only a low-rank decomposition of each layer's weight matrix, reducing computational and memory costs and sparking a series of subsequent methodologies \citep{huang2023lorahub,valipour-etal-2023-dylora,kopiczko2024vera,hyeon-woo2022fedpara,yeh2023navigating,liu2024dora,tian2024hydralora,wu-etal-2024-mixture-subspaces}.
+Low rank adapters have also been studied from a multi-task perspective, \citet{feng-etal-2024-mixture} use a routing mechanism after fine-tuning several LoRAs, while \citet{zhao-etal-2024-loraretriever} adaptively retrieve and compose multiple LoRAs depending on the input prompts.
+Compared to these works, we employ low-rank adapters throughout training and not just as a fine-tuning mechanism and towards approximating the \paretofront instead of optimizing over a single static objective. \looseness=-1